GustavoHCruz/CodingDNATransformers/README.md

 ---

-## Approaches
+## Tasks

-This work is structured into three main approaches, each addressing the problem of DNA coding analysis from a different perspective.
+This work is structured into three main tasks, each addressing the problem of DNA coding analysis from a different perspective.
-Each section describes the models, expected input/output format, and examples.
+Each following section describes the models, expected input/output format, and examples.

 ---